imnuvi/CheatBook/elixir/5_Collections_Enum_Stream/Collections.md

 ### The collectible protocol

 the collectible protocol allows us to insert elements into a collection.
 But not all collections can be inserted to ( a range cannot be inserted to ).
 Easiest way to access the collectible protocol is with the Enum.into function.

+This is opposite to the enumerable protocol where we can iterate over a collection.

+### Comprehensions

+Since we are going to use alot of mapping and filtering and giving a new output, there is a shortcut, which is the comprehension(kinda like list comprehension in python)

+The idea of comprehensions is get all values in a collection, optionally filter each value, perform a function on the function and create a new collection with what exists.

+syntax: `for generator... [,into: value], do: expression` `iex> for [1,2,3,4], x < 3, do: x*x`

+there can be multiple generators. any variable matched is available in all the blocks.
+If we have two generators their operations are nested.

+`x <- [1,2], y <- [5,6]` will run the comprehension with x=1,y=5 :: x=2,y=5 :: x=1,y=6 :: x=2,y=6

+**also remember pattern matching everywhere**

+Here is a bit of code that produces all ranges in the given tuples and gives a new list with those values

+`iex> ranges = [{1,4}, {5,10}, {4,8}]`<br>
+`iex> for {min,max} <- ranges, n <- min..max, do: n`

+A filter is a predicate which sees if the value is worthy of being sent to the next iteration. if the value passes through, the function is done, else no value is put in the output.